 Smoking and vaping are not allowed on the school site or in school uniform off-site.
-Students who are caught smoking/vaping or are part of a group in which people are smoking/vaping will receive the consequence as outlined in the consequence system.
-Even association with smokers such as standing with another student whilst they smoke or vape will receive a consequence as outlined in the consequence system.
+Students who are caught smoking/vaping or are part of a group in which people are smoking/vaping will receive the consequence.
+Even association with smokers such as standing with another student whilst they smoke or vape will receive a consequence.
 Sixth Form students may not smoke or vape anywhere on site or within 400 metres of the school boundaries, during school hours.
 Any confiscated tobacco related products or vapes will only be returned to a parent/carer.